 \section{Introduction}

+In early development, infants learn a broad range of useful concepts and visual tasks, which can be challenging from a computational point of view.
+Our goal in this work is to model aspects of this intriguing capacity and to compare human vision to vision-language models (VLMs) (We use the term VLMs because our focus is on vision-related aspects; however, our discussion also applies to so-called large multimodal models (LMMs).) that do not have this capacity.
+Finally, we consider the incorporation of this early human vision capacity in future large models.

-Already in early development, infants learn a broad range of useful concepts and visual tasks, which can be challenging from a computational standpoint.
-For example, in the domains of objects and human-object interactions (on which we focus), infants learn during the first year of life to recognize hands, their conﬁguration, and their interactions with objects \cite{woodward1998infants, gergely2002rational, saxe2005secret}, a task where signiﬁcant and meaningful features can be non-salient and highly variable and therefore difﬁcult to learn.
+In the domains of objects and human-object interactions (on which we focus), infants learn during the first year of life to recognize hands, their configuration, and their interactions with objects \citep{woodward1998infants, gergely2002rational, saxe2005secret}, a task where significant and meaningful features can be non-salient and highly variable and therefore difficult to learn.

-Infants learn, in an unsupervised manner, to perform figure-ground segmentation, which took years and a large effort to develop \cite{kirillov2023segment}.
-In the domain of dealing with other people, starting at 3-6 months of age, infants learn to detect and follow another person’s gaze and establish joint attention, on the basis of head orientation, and later, eye direction \cite{scaife1975capacity, flom2017gaze, d1997demonstration}.
-This task is difficult, because ‘gaze’ is not a physical entity that appears explicitly in the image, and cues for gaze direction can be subtle and difﬁcult to extract and use.
+Infants learn, in an unsupervised manner, to perform figure-ground segmentation, which took years and a great effort to develop \citep{kirillov2023segment}.
+In the domain of dealing with other people, starting at 3-6 months of age, infants learn to detect and follow the gaze of another person and establish joint attention, based on head orientation and later on eye direction \citep{scaife1975capacity, flom2017gaze, d1997demonstration}.
+This task is difficult because ‘gaze’ is not a physical entity that appears explicitly in the image, and cues for gaze direction can be subtle and difﬁcult to extract and use.